Get Your Glutes in Gear: The Top 10 Benefits of Hip Thrusts

 It can be used in conjunction with other fitness equipment, too!

-If you're an athlete, the hip thrust can help you prevent injury by strengthening the muscles around your knees, hips and spine.
+If you're an athlete, the hip thrust can help you help manage injury risk by strengthening the muscles around your knees, hips and spine.

 The hip thrust is a great exercise for any athlete who wants to build their glutes.
 It can be used as a warm-up or even as strength training exercise in its own right.